Research & Development

 In 2016 Oxford Health and the University of Oxford were successful in their bid for a Biomedical Research Centre dedicated to translating innovative research into better treatments for mental health disorders and dementia.
 Over five years, the centre will receive 12.8 million pounds to fund its research.

 In 2011 the NIHR Oxford cognitive health Clinical Research Facility (CH-CRF) opened on the Warneford site.
 This is a single managed entity hosted by Oxford University Hospitals NHS Foundation Trust (OUHFT) in partnership with Oxford Health NHS Foundation Trust (OHFT).
 The CH-CRF forms an integral part of the Biomedical Research Centre.

-The Trust also hosts the Oxford NIHR Collaboration for Leadership in Applied Health Research and Care (NIHR CLAHRC) which carries out applied health research that will have a direct impact on patient health and well-being and the NIHR Community Healthcare MedTech and In vitro diagnostics Co-operative (MIC).
+The Trust also hosts the NIHR Applied Research Collaboration Oxford and Thames Valley (ARC) which carries out applied health research that will have a direct impact on patient health and well-being and the NIHR Community Healthcare MedTech and In vitro diagnostics Co-operative (MIC).